MicrosoftDocs/dataexplorer-docs/data-explorer/database-table-policies-csharp.md

 };

 var resourceGroupName = "testrg";
-//The cluster and database that are created as part of the prerequisites var clusterName = "mykustocluster";
+// The cluster and database that are created as part of the prerequisites var clusterName = "mykustocluster";
 var databaseName = "mykustodatabase";
 await kustoManagementClient.Databases.UpdateAsync(resourceGroupName, clusterName, databaseName, new DatabaseUpdate(softDeletePeriod: TimeSpan.FromDays(10)));